Pro bono inquests: can someone represent me at an inquest for free?

 Are you eligible for Legal Aid?

-The government may pay for legal representation for a family at an inquest through Legal Aid where the death occurred in particular circumstances, which is known as Legal Aid or public funding.
+The government may pay for legal representation for a family at an inquest where the death occurred in particular circumstances.
+This is known as Legal Aid or public funding.
 These particular circumstances include cases when a person has died in the care of the state, such as in prison, police custody or whilst sectioned under the Mental Health Act.

 Unfortunately, even if someone has died in these situations, public funding is still not guaranteed.
 A detailed application will need to be made to the Legal Aid Agency; something that we often need to assist our clients with as the paperwork is complex and there are technical legal issues to be considered to make the application as strong as it can be.